WSWI: WIKY

-On July 20, 1946, the South Central Broadcasting Company filed with the Federal Communications Commission to build a new radio station on 820 kHz, with 250 watts of power to operate during daylight hours only.
-The FCC granted the permit on October 17, Work began in early 1947 to clear a tract of land at Mt.
+On July 20, 1946, the South Central Broadcasting Company filed with the Federal Communications Commission (FCC) to build a new radio station on 820 kHz, with 250 watts of power to operate during daylight hours only.
+The FCC granted the permit on October 17.
+Work began in early 1947 to clear a tract of land at Mt.
 Auburn Road and Bismark Avenue, then outside the city limits.
 Further, South Central obtained a permit to set up an FM station at the same time.

 WIKY began broadcasting on August 3, 1947, with a dedication ceremony, followed by regular programs the next day.
 It did not have a network affiliation and presented news, sports, music, and local service programs such as the "Lost and Found Column of the Air".
 The next year, WIKY-FM 104.1 debuted, providing full-time service to accompany the daytime-only radio station.

 In the early 1950s, WIKY lobbied vigorously for a VHF television channel to be allocated to Evansville.
 By October 1951, not only did it have an application awaiting processing, but a TV studio was under construction at the Auburn Heights complex, and president John Englebrecht claimed that it could be on the air in six weeks if it were granted a station.
 At one point, as many as five applicants sought VHF channel 7, but the hearings turned into a four-way battle.
 However, after its attorney suffered a mental breakdown, South Central withdrew from contention in February 1954.
 Many of its hearing exhibits had been ruled inadmissible, and the application had already been called "ill-starred".
 It instead opted to expand into television elsewhere, buying WTSK-TV in Knoxville, Tennessee, in 1954.

 WIKY AM and FM simulcast during daylight hours, carrying an easy listening format.
 However, in 1976, the FCC expanded the FM Non-Duplication Rule to cover stations in smaller markets.
 By this time, WIKY was also seeing listeners tune in primarily on the FM frequency.
 As a result, South Central began to chart a new course for the AM outlet, which was rumored to become a country music station to compete with WROZ (1400 AM).
 Instead, WIKY went to a format that would later be called hot adult contemporary, aimed at an 18–34 age group.
 By the start of the 1980s, however, the format had been dropped for a slightly more contemporary version of the FM format.